Can you relate?

 How do you love an introvert?

 Although as a culture we tend to look down upon “shyness” and we think everyone needs to be outgoing (outgoing = successful), we need to learn to accept that not everyone is a social butterfly.
-Accept that just because someone is retreating, it doesn’t mean they are being standoffish or mean, or ‘stuck up’.
+Accept that just because someone is retreating, it doesn’t mean they are being standoffish.
 Don’t take it personally.
 Give them the space they need to recalibrate.
 Don’t be overbearing or pushy with them.
 Try to understand that they need to retreat in order to feel okay.
-It’s a necessary as sleep, nutrition, and sunshine!
+It’s as necessary as sleep, nutrition, and sunshine!

 How do you love an intuitive empath?